wangby511/System-Design-Architecture-and-Infra/design-real-time-rank-board.md

 Also we can store user profiles for top 10 in Redis.

+## Scaling

+For scaling Redis, we use fixed partition instead of hash partition.

+### Fixed Partition

+Based on the range of points on the board, for example, 1 ~ 100, 101 ~ 200, ..., 901 ~ 1000.
+Like bucket sorting algorithm.

+### Hash Partition

+Redis cluster provides a way to shard data automatically across multiple Redis nodes.
+It uses CRC16(key) % 16384 instead of consistent hashing function.
+Each shards has its primary and replicas with a certain number of slots.
+But the scores are not continuous, therefore it does not provide a straightforward solution for determining the rank of a specific user.

+## Other Approach - NoSQL

+As the same, it can not provide a straightforward solution for determining the relative rank of a user.
+But we can do scanning everyday and return a user's relative ranking in percentile.

+Cons: we have to query all partitions(shards) to return each top k results and then do merge operation together.

 ## Fault Tolerance

 Redis is configured with a read replica, and when the main instance fails, that replica is promoted.